DavidDock/ElephantMouseMonkey/README.md

 ### Rules Area

-This tells you the rules of the upcoming game then allows you to pick a game 'destination'.
-The destinations are backgound images that display during the main game matching the websites theme.
+This tells you the rules of the upcoming game and allows you to pick a game 'destination'.
+The destinations are backgound images that display during the main game matching the website's theme.

 ![Rules Area](assets/media/rules.png)

 ### Game Area

-There is an area displaying three cartoon images of an Elephant, Mouse and a Monkey where you can click on to make your choice.
-This then displays your choice and the random computer choice in the results area highlighting your pick red if you lost and green if you won.
-It also shows both yours and the computers score, once one of these reaches 5 the game is over.
-There is also a message displayed underneath after each time you pick telling you the result.
+* There is an area displaying three cartoon images of an Elephant, Mouse and a Monkey where you can click on to make your choice.
+* This then displays yours and the random computer choice in the results area highlighting your pick, red if you lost or green if you won.
+* The results area also shows both your score and the computers score, once one of these reaches 5 the game is over.
+* There is also a message displayed underneath after each time you pick telling you the result.

 ![Game Area](assets/media/game-area.png)